Excessive Licking in Dogs after Surgery: Why They Do It, How to Stop It

 Any of the above signs merit an immediate trip to the vet.

 When it comes to dog surgery aftercare, it’s always better to be cautious.
 If something doesn’t look right or appears to be causing your dog discomfort, you and your dog will feel better after a consultation with a trusted vet.
-The first step for post-surgery care is to prevent excessive licking, and the second is to provide your dog with the attention and care he needs for optimum health and a successful recovery.
+The first step for post-surgery care is to prevent excessive licking, and the second is to provide your dog with the attention and care he needs for optimum health and successful recovery.